-A major change to the way heat homes and building is needed, says Chief Product & Marketing Officer, Erin Ericson
+A major change to the way heat homes and building is needed, says CEO, Erin Ericson

 Over the past two decades, the heating industry has gone through significant change.
 With the introduction of adjustable manual radiator valves and then the smart heating revolution with its app-based, programmable solutions like smart thermostats and connected TRVs, people now have an extensive choice of heating controls.

 But despite many major brands like Honeywell and Nest competing in this market, a gap remains leaving the needs of many customers unmet.
 And this gap is costing households and businesses in Europe billions each year and contributing to ~20-25% of European CO2 emissions by heating properties inefficiently.

 Let’s focus on just one [but big] sector of the heating controls market: Thermostatic Radiator Valves (TRVs), a large, established $3bn global industry.

 First brought to market in the seventies as a cheap and easy way of achieving room by room temperature control, TRVs are now a standard in most radiator-based heating systems (the most prevalent heating system in the UK & Europe).

 This simple technology has enormous potential for improving energy efficiency hence why they are part of the UK Building Regulation Guidelines and in the majority of buildings.

 Yet almost 60 years later most of us still refer to them as the “dial-thing that I never touch” meaning they aren’t serving the purpose for which they were invented – room by room temperature control that delivers improved energy efficiency.